U.S. death toll hits 65 from coronavirus as Fed takes aggressive action to bolster economy

 Even though Americans are not barred from going to the movies, ticket sales in North America fell to their lowest level in more than two decades this weekend, according to measurement firm Comscore.

-Democratic New York State Governor Andrew Cuomo announced that schools in New York City, Westchester, Nassau and Suffolk counties would close from Monday, and he called on Trump, a Republican, to mobilize the Army Corps of Engineers to create more hospital beds.
+Democratic New York State Governor Andrew Cuomo announced that schools in New York City, Westchester, Nassau and Suffolk counties would close from Monday, and he called on Trump to mobilize the Army Corps of Engineers to create more hospital beds.

-“We have had disagreements about your actions against New York, which we can pursue at another time.
-Today, let’s work together as Americans.
-Time is short,” Cuomo wrote on Sunday in an opinion piece in the New York Times.
+Cuomo had been criticized for not closing schools as other states have done, given that New York has a large cluster of coronavirus cases.

-Cuomo has been criticized for not closing schools as other states have done, given that New York has a large cluster of coronavirus cases.
+A clinical trial to evaluate a vaccine designed to protect against coronavirus will begin on Monday, the Associated Press reported, citing an unnamed U.S. government official.

-New York City Comptroller Scott Stringer called for a citywide shutdown.
-“We cannot go on with business as usual.
-This is about all of us.
-This is about protecting our most vulnerable,” he said in a statement.
+It would take a year to 18 months to fully validate any potential vaccine, the AP added, citing public health officials.

-For an interactive graphic tracking global spread of coronavirus, open tmsnrt.rs/3aIRuz7 in an external browser.
+(For an interactive graphic tracking global spread of coronavirus, open tmsnrt.rs/3aIRuz7 in an external browser.)

-Reporting by Doina Chiacu, Lindsay Dunsmuir, Andrea Shalal, Nandita Bose, Matt Spetalnick, Humeyra Pamuk in Washington; Writing by Lisa Shumaker and Matt Spetalnick; Editing by Daniel Wallis and Diane Craft
+Reporting by Doina Chiacu, Lindsay Dunsmuir, Andrea Shalal, Nandita Bose, Matt Spetalnick, Humeyra Pamuk, John Whitesides, Steve Holland in Washington; Writing by Lisa Shumaker and Matt Spetalnick; Editing by Daniel Wallis, Diane Craft and Lincoln Feast.